pluginpal/strapi-plugin-sitemap/README.md

 > `required:` NO | `type:` array

+### Exclude invalid relations relational objects
+This setting allow you to exclude invalid entries when the pattern is not valid for the entry

+Example : You have added a `slug` property to the configuration entry `allowedFields`.
+If a content doesn't have the field `slug` filled, no entry in the sitemap will be generated for this content (to avoid duplicate content)

+###### Key: `discardInvalidRelations `

+> `required:` NO | `type:` boolean

 ## 🤝 Contributing

 Feel free to fork and make a pull request of this plugin.
 All the input is welcome!